 American Immigration Lawyers Association (AILA)

-In 2016, Dana was named one of the Top 20 Immigration lawyers in Brooklyn by Expertise.com
+Since 2016, Dana has been named one of the Top 20 Immigration lawyers in Brooklyn by Expertise.com

 Publications and Presentations